florianwagnerdotme/florianwagnerdotme.github.io/trophy.markdown

 To analyze and consult businesses and people in terms of security it is necessary to be able to understand and think like an attacker - to create a reasonable defense strategy you have to master attacking.
 A very fitting quote in this regard is the following:

-*"Attack is the secret of defence; defence is the planning of an attack"*
+> Attack is the secret of defence; defence is the planning of an attack
-*- Chun Yu's comment on Sun Tsu's ART of WAR (3/18)*
+*Chun Yu's comment on Sun Tsu's ART of WAR (3/18)*

 ### [Hack The Box](https://www.hackthebox.eu/)
 #### Optimum - easy